It's also called "women's language," and onna-kotoba 女言葉, "women's words."

 Among second-person pronouns, this one is often used by women (not toward women, by women).

-You.- In particular, it can also be used by wives to refer to their "husband."
+You.- Can also be used by wives to refer to their "husband."

 てよだわ言葉